-The incident of fungal infection has been increasing in the past decade, but our current treatment option is limited due to the toxic side effects of the existing molecules and increasing drug resistance.
+The incidence of fungal infection has been increasing in the past decade, but our current treatment option is limited due to the toxic side effects of the existing molecules and increasing drug resistance.
 Inhibitors of fungal cell wall biosynthesis have been found in Nature, and exhibit highly potent and selective antifungal activities.
 While some of these antifungal molecules have been successfully used in clinics, many others have not been clinically exploited.
-We are studying those molecules with the long-term goal of providing the novel and clinically useful anti fungal agents.
+We are studying those molecules with the long-term goal of providing the novel and clinically useful antifungal agents.

 - Dr. Ogasawara visited Duke to give a seminar

 - Abhi and Anna’s paper on glucan synthase was published in Biochemistry.